mui/mui-x/docs/data/data-grid/columns/columns.md

 > 👍 Upvote [issue #192](https://github.com/mui/mui-x/issues/192) if you want to see it land faster.

 Each cell takes up the width of one column.
-Column spanning allows modifying this default behavior.
+You can modify this default behavior with column spanning.
 It allows cells to span multiple columns.
 This is very close to the "column spanning" in an HTML `<table>`.